Hell of a Life (Kanye West song): Composition

-"Hell of a Life" tells the story of marriage between West and a porn star.
+"Hell of a Life" tells the story of the marriage between West and a porn star.
 The porn star in question has been interpreted as an allusion to Amber Rose, a former stripper.
-Along with "Iron Man", the song samples "She's My Baby", by Sylvester Stewart, and performed by the Mojo Men; and of "Stud-Spider" by Tony Joe White.
+Along with "Iron Man", the song samples "She's My Baby", by Sylvester Stewart, and performed by the Mojo Men; and "Stud-Spider" by Tony Joe White.
 It is inspired by psychedelic rock, and features baroque braggadocio inspired rapping delivered by West.
 Aesthetically the production of the song draws from both stoner rock and progressive rock.
 It has been described as "feverish", "nightmarish", "grimy" and "grotesque" in nature.
 The primarily bombastic production is littered with heavy synths and brooding, abrasive riffs.
 The song expresses West's thoughts on relations and features highly sexual themes and imagery, sneering at people who judge him negatively.
 During the song's climax, West muses "how could you say, 'They live their life wrong?" before launching into the repeated refrain of "when you never fuck with the lights on?"
 The melodic, riff-ridden chorus is sung by West, boasting about how "pussy and religion is all [he] need[s]."
-Pitchfork's Ryan Dombal summarized the song, writing: